mdouchin/termux-postgis-script/README.md

 # Nothing will be done if PostgreSQL is already installed
 # Install also sshd, shows the user name and asks for a password
 # Nothing will be done if sshd is already installed
+# Note: if you pass a password as argument, it will be used for the PostgreSQL and SSH user
 ./liz.sh in
+# With password given as parameter (you could use an environment variable or read from a file, etc
+./liz.sh in gis

 # Start, stop, restart, get status for PostgreSQL server
 ./liz.sh pg start